PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 Although when making a function we don't have to add a semicolon at the end

+(example)
 ```c
 int add(int a, int b) {
     return a + b;
 }; // semicolon not needed!
 ```

 ...since it is easy to tell when the function ends by just using the ending curly bracket "}".
-You will figure out where to put semicolons and where to not put them given experience.

 Sadly, our code (still!) won't work because C reads code from top to bottom.
-So when C reads the code inside of `main` it doesn't know what the `add` function is because it hasn't seen it yet.
+So when C reads the code inside of the `main` function it doesn't know that the `add` function exists!

+(example)
 ```c
 int main(void) {
     int result = add(12, 12); // where did `add` come from?
 }
 ```

-(Again Python took care of this for us, while C won't)

 and honestly we wouldn't know where `add` was unless we kept scrolling down to find it.

+Again Python took care of this for us, while C won't.

 So we just have to put the `add` function above `main`.
 Change the code so that `add` is above `main`.